Librarian Learning resource manager

 - keeping up to date with new publications and selecting stock

-In a school, college or university you may also teach research skills.
+In a school, college or university you may also teach research and study skills.

 Salaries depend on the type of library.